BadaTuff/badatuff.github.io/docs/about.md

 ## What You'll Find Here

-This site documents my weekly learning journey through OSCP and BTL1 certifications.
+This site documents my weekly learning journey through the BTL1 certification.
 Each week I publish:

-- **Weekly Letters**: In-depth reflections combining OSCP and BTL1 concepts
+- **Weekly Letters**: In-depth reflections on Blue Team concepts
 - **Practical Examples**: Runbooks, detection rules, scripts, and lab walkthroughs
 - **Real-World Applications**: How these skills translate to actual SOC/Blue-Team work
 - **Mistakes & Fixes**: The learning process, not just the polished results